-Calluses on the hands can be very disturbing and unsightly, although usually they are not painful at all.
-It can put one in embarrassing situations while shaking hands, where the other person gets startled and pulls away.
-However, calluses on hands are not a serious health problem and most people have experienced a callus in their lifetime.
-Some folks believe having calluses on hands is a sign of ruggedness as it signifies that the hands have been involved in some heavy work.
-Its not that bad to have a callus on the hand after all!
+Calluses on the hands can look rather ugly with their raised appearance and obviously dead, chunky patches of skin.
+Generally they are not usually painful at all, just unattractive to look at!
+If you were worried a callus may be a sign of a deeper health issue, don’t be.
+They are not a serious health problem and most people have experienced a callus in their lifetime.
+These patches of thickened skin is simply the bodies defense mechanism against chafing and rubbing in that spot.
+Some folks even believe showing off calluses on their hands is a sign of machismo ruggedness as it shows their hands have been involved in some heavy workouts.
+Maybe it’s not so bad to have a hand callus after all!

 There are quite a few treatment options for calluses on the hands.
-However, it is best to follow a strategic treatment plan whether you are a dermatologist or a regular person at home trying to get rid of your callus.
-Follow these steps to effectively treat your callus condition:
+It’s a good idea to follow a strategic treatment plan, whether you are a dermatologist or a regular person at home trying to get rid of your callus.
+You’ll find these steps work effectively treat your callus condition:

 |Consult your nearest podiatrist only after you have unsuccessfully tried at least one of the conservative methods above consistently for two weeks.
 The doctor will most likely use a scalpel to trim away the dead skin.
 This procedure is called paring and is the most effective method.
 However, this should be used as a large resort (because of cost) and most cases are best treated with conservative methods.|